-We confirm that we have reviewed The Board's accounting policies and, having regard to the possible alternative policies, our selection and application of accounting policies and estimation techniques used for the preparation and presentation of the financial statements is appropriate in The Board's particular circumstances to present fairly in all material respects its financial position, results of operations, changes in net debt and cash flows in accordance with Canadian public sector accounting standards.
+We confirm that we have reviewed the Board's accounting policies and, having regard to the possible alternative policies, our selection and application of accounting policies and estimation techniques used for the preparation and presentation of the financial statements is appropriate in the Board's particular circumstances.

-Internal controls over financial reporting
+Internal control over financial reporting

-We have designed disclosure controls and procedures to ensure material information relating to The Board is made known to us by others.
+We have designed disclosure controls and procedures to ensure material information relating to the Board is made known to us by others.